 $25,000 to Artist Trust

 $25,000 to Idaho Commission on the Arts

-Please sign up on this website's contact form for email notices and follow us on Instagram (#gatheringsproject) and Facebook.
+Please sign up on this website's contact form for email notices, questions, and follow us on Instagram (#gatheringsproject) and Facebook.

 Gatherings arose from my desire for how best to use my skill set to contribute something valuable during the pandemic.
 This is a time of deep challenges for everyone.
 I wanted to do something to benefit creatives - artists writers, musicians and others - through relief funding sources, while also sustaining, consoling, and inspiring the public.

 It occurred to me to undertake a project similar to The Patra Passage, which I did five years ago.
 That interactive project involved the making, sharing and re-gifting of 108 ceramic bowls and engaged over 500 participants from all over the world.
 Sales proceeds from that project were donated to Save the Children and non-profit arts organizations.

 I envisioned Gatherings using an undirected giving-receiving structure, just like the Patra Passage, but using handcrafted boxes instead of bowls.
 Since my studio practice mostly involves painting, I wanted to invite artists to create something on the flat box lids.
 Gallery owners Patricia Rovzar and Gail Severn immediately expressed interest in supporting Gatherings and invited artists from their rosters and other professionals to create the artwork for the boxes.
 This idea rapidly expanded into a collaboration with Phyllis Cole Dai and Ruby Wilson who invited poets to contribute original poems to the boxes.